 Best practices for your remarketing campaign

-Remarketing can be extremely effective, but requires careful planning to do well.
+Remarketing can be extremely effective but requires careful planning to do well.
 Just like any advertising campaign, you’ll need to keep a close eye on your analytics and make adjustments as necessary.
 It might take some time, but these general remarketing best practices will help you create a valuable remarketing campaign for your company.

 1. Segment audiences based on user intent

 Proper segmentation is critical to the success of your remarketing efforts.
 The best way to do this is to take a big picture look at your site and mentally group your pages according to a few different categories – product/service pages, informational pages, resource pages, your homepage, and so on.
 You then want to determine user intent with regard to these page groupings.

 Continuing with the page groups above, for example, users on your product/service pages are likely closer to converting, while users on your homepage might just be checking out your company for the first time.
 If you set up retargeting audiences based on these page groups, you can then tailor your ads to match user intent.
 You might want your more aggressive, salesy ads to target your “product/service page” audience, while you could offer additional resources to your “homepage” audience instead of pushing sales on them.